koitsu/chocolatey-packages/README.md

 ### Package Specifics
 All package versions will download and install the latest HxD version since the software vendor only provides a generic URI without version information.

-### Package Parameters

-Run `choco install hxd -packageParameters "lang=en"`.
-You can replace 'en' by the ISO 639-1 two-letter language code (see [List of ISO 639-1 codes on Wikipedia](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)) of one of the languages listed on the official download site: http://mh-nexus.de/en/downloads.php?product=HxD